obophenotype/expression_patterns/doc/expresion_pattern_schema_spec.md

 Annotation: 'RNA product of gene X'  - 'multicellular anatomical structure Y' -> OWL":
 'expression pattern of gene X' SubClassOf overlaps some 'multicellular anatomical structure Y'

+*Querying for genes expressed in structure X:*

+'expression pattern' that overlaps some X

+*Querying for genes expressed in cell Y:*

+'expression pattern' that has_part some Y